 The American Express Delta Reserve Card is a great card for Delta fans who want the most benefits possible.
-It has a $450 annual fee (NOT waived the first year) and the cream of the crop in benefits for Delta flyers.
-I recommend this card for Delta loyalists who travel frequently.
+This verdant card offers the cream of the crop in benefits for Delta flyers.
+This card is recommended this card for true Delta loyalists who travel frequently.

 The Delta Reserve Card has an elevated sign-up bonus worth 40,000 SkyMiles and 10,000 MQMs.
 It can be earned after spending $5,000 in the first three months.